Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Season: October - April

 Part of Vatnajökull National Park, Skaftafell National Park is home to stunning landscapes, including the “Falling Glacier," Falljökull.
-Once standing independently, Skaftafell joined the Vatnajökull National Park in 2008, making it a part of one of the largest national parks in Europe.
+Skaftafell joined Vatnajökull National Park in 2008, making it part of one of the largest national parks in Europe.

-Also called “Crystal Ice Caves”, these glacier caves found in the region are formed by a glacial river that flows through the glacier in the summer.
-As winter descends, the water within these caves freezes, bringing about the stunning ice caves we see today.
+These glacier caves are found in the region and are formed by a glacial river that flows through the glacier in the summer.
+As winter descends, the water within these caves freezes, forming the stunning ice caves we see today.

 The hike to the Skaftafell Ice Cave, set high on the glacier, is a part of the adventure, with the breathtaking icy landscape accompanying you throughout the 30-45 minute journey.